thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 ## Bonus:

-1. Try adjusting values for the CSS colors and sizes and refreshign the browser.
+1. Try adjusting values for the CSS colors and sizes and refreshing the browser.

 1. Look at the slides and try to create a JavaScript object with your name and email.
 In the init() function, use the object to set the name and email.